 - Licorice root contains glycyrrhizin, a potent natural anti-inflammatory agent that soothes skin and helps reduce inflammation and calm facial redness from Rosacea and other inflammatory skin problems

 - Green tea has anti-inflammatory properties that aid in soothing inflamed skin

 - Turmeric, contains circumin, the compound responsible for the yellow pigment.
-Circumin has antioxidant, anti-inflammatory properties that help calm inflammation
+Circumin has antioxidant, and anti-inflammatory properties that help calm inflammation

 - Lavender essential oil eases inflammation and shrinks facial blood vessels